 “...You have purple eyes.”
 She stated in a murmur.

-Varhi blinked slowly at her as her face pulled away. “...Umm… Yes?”
-He answered dryly.
+Varhi blinked slowly at her as her face pulled away from examining. “...Umm… Yes?”
+He answered dryly as she just made one of the most obvious observations about him.

 “I was curious, so I asked the security team to dig up more information about the missing child’s report that was filed.
 In that file, it was stated that you have blue eyes.
 You do at least remember reading it last evening, correct?”